SUSE/scf/README.md

 The way the vagrant box is created is by making a network with a static IP on the host.
 This means that you cannot connect to it from some other box.

-**Note**: Currently you must run the cf client from inside the vagrant box.
-It's already installed so you don't have to download it there.

 ```bash
 # Attach to the endpoint (self-signed certs in dev mode requires skipping validation)
 # cf-dev.io simply resolves to the static IP 192.168.77.77 that vagrant provisions